SubodhShil/Phitron/Semester 1/Course 3/Module 01/course_03_module_01.md

 - Time complexity of a program measures by the number of steps or iterations it used to accomplish the algorithm.

-- **O(1)** is constant time complexity algorithm, which means it doesn't any iteration or steps to accomplish the task.
-The program might only executes some specific statemetns;
+- **O(1)** is constant time complexity algorithm, which means it doesn't includes any iteration or steps to accomplish the task.
+Nonetheless, the program might only executes some specific statemetns only.

 - **O(N)** time complexity means the input size changes in a constant manner or constant interval.